MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/update-containers.md

 These examples both pull the Windows Server 2019 Server Core container image with the February 18 security release update.

-For a complete list of Windows Server Base OS container images, versions, and their respective tags, please see this [Windows Base OS container images](https://hub.docker.com/_/microsoft-windows-base-os-images) on Docker Hub.
+For a complete list of Windows Server Base OS container images, versions, and their respective tags, see this [Windows Base OS container images](https://hub.docker.com/_/microsoft-windows-base-os-images) on Docker Hub.

 Monthly serviced Windows Server images released on Azure Marketplace by Microsoft also come with preinstalled Base OS container images.
 Find our more at our [Windows Server Azure Marketplace pricing page](https://azuremarketplace.microsoft.com/marketplace/apps/microsoftwindowsserver.windowsserver?tab=PlansAndPrice).
 We usually update these images about five working days after the "B" release.